Ezra Miller charged with burglary in Vermont - ExBulletin

 Ezra Miller charged with burglary in Vermont

-Actor Ezra Miller has been charged with burglary in Vermont, the latest in a string of incidents involving the embattled star of The Flash.

-Actor Ezra Miller has been charged with burglary in Vermont, the latest in a string of incidents involving the embattled star of The Flash.

-Actor Ezra Miller has been charged with burglary in Stamford, Vermont, the latest in a string of incidents involving the embattled star of The Flash.
+Ezra Miller has been charged with burglary in Vermont, the latest legal drama the superhero actor has faced in recent months.

-In a report released Monday, Vermont State Police said they responded to a burglary complaint in Stamford on May 1 and discovered that several bottles of alcohol were taken from a residence when the owners were not present.
-Mr Miller was charged after police viewed surveillance footage and interviewed witnesses.
+Miller is charged with sneaking into a Stamford home on the evening of May 1 and fleeing with multiple bottles of liquor, state police said Monday.
+No one was inside the residence, owned by Isaac Winokur, at the time.

+A review of evidence, including surveillance video taken from the home, pointed authorities to the 29-year-old actor, who was charged with one count of burglary at an unoccupied dwelling.

-The police report says Mr Miller was located shortly before midnight on Sunday and received a subpoena in Vermont Superior Court on September 26.
+The Justice League actor received a summons on Sunday to appear in Vermont Superior Court Criminal Division in Bennington on September 26.

-The felony charge adds to Mr Miller’s growing legal problems and reports of erratic behavior.
-The 29-year-old actor was arrested twice earlier this year in Hawaii, including for disorderly conduct and harassment at a karaoke bar.
-The second incident involved second degree assault.

-The parents of Tokata Iron Eyes, 18, a Native American activist, also filed a protective order against Mr Miller earlier this year, accusing the actor of nursing their child and other inappropriate behavior with her as a minor as young as 12.
-Tokata Iron Eyes recently told Insider that these claims are false.
+Miller, who stars as the upcoming DC blockbuster Flash, has made headlines in recent months for his unruly behavior.
+The actor, who identifies as non-binary and uses his pronouns, is also known for his roles in Perks of Being a Wallflower, Trainwreck and Fantastic Beasts, the hit Harry Potter spin-off franchise.

+Miller recently ran into legal trouble in Hawaii, where they were arrested twice first in March for an alleged drunken incident at a karaoke bar and then again in April for throwing a chair at a 26-year-old woman. year.

 Sources